 - How does your youngest child usually get TO school?
 (Select one)

 - Walk

 - Bike

 - Roll (e.g. wheelchair, skateboard, scooter)

 - Bus or Skytrain

 - Carpool (Your children travelling with other children)

 - Car (Your children only)

-- Other:
+- D Other:

-- If you usually drive your youngest child TO school, what are the most important reasons why?
-(Select top three) - I'm worried about traffic safety (e.g. traffic volume, speed of vehicles) - I'm worried about my child's safety (e.g. being alone, getting lost) - It's too far for my child to walk, bike, or roll - It's quicker for me to drive them - It's on my way to somewhere else - Weather - My child is too young to travel to school by walking, cycling, or rolling - Other:
+- 6. If you ususally drive your youngest child TO school, what are the most important reasons why?
+(Select top three) - I'm worried about traffic safety (e.g. traffic volume, speed of vehicles) - I'm worried about my child's safety (e.g. being alone, getting lost) - It's quicker for me to drive them - □ It's on my way to somewhere else - Weather - My child is too young to travel to school by walking, cycling, or rollng Other